shellphish/ictf-website/index.md

 Instructions and Rules
 ----------------------

-The iCTF contest is multi-site, multi-team hacking contest in which a number of teams compete independently against each other.
+The iCTF contest is multi-site, multi-team hacking contest in which several teams compete independently against each other.
 Different from the past, the 2023 iCTF is challenge-based.
 This means that instead of having the teams attack each other, every team operates independently, trying to solve a set of challenges.
 Each challenge has a flag (which looks like `ictf{ThisIsTheFlag}`) that can only be obtained by solving the challenge.